initialcapacity/why-pairing-is-faster/README.md

 # Why pairing is faster

-A paper proving that pairing is faster than pull requests.
+A paper proving that pairing is faster than a code review or pull request workflow.

 Download the [latest draft](https://github.com/initialcapacity/why-pairing-is-faster/releases/latest/download/why-pairing-is-faster.pdf) of the paper.